 If you are going to compile with ‘--transitive-intermodule-optimization’ enabled, then you also need to create the transitive optimization files.

 mmc --make-trans-opt filename1.m filename2.m …

-Given that you have made all the interface files, one way to create an executable for a multi-module program is to compile all the modules at the same time using the command
+After you have made all the interface files, one way to create an executable for a multi-module program is to compile all the modules at the same time using the command

 mmc filename1.m filename2.m …

 This will by default put the resulting executable in filename1, though you can use the ‘-o filename’ option to specify a different name for the output file, if you so desire.

 The other way to create an executable for a multi-module program is to compile each module separately using ‘mmc -c’, and then link the resulting object files together.
 The linking is a two stage process.

 First, you must create and compile an initialization file, which is a C source file containing calls to automatically generated initialization functions contained in the C code of the modules of the program:

 c2init module1.c module2.c … > main-module_init.c, mgnuc -c main-module_init.c

 The ‘c2init’ command line must contain the name of the C file of every module in the program.
 The order of the arguments is not important.
 The ‘mgnuc’ command is the Mercury GNU C compiler; it is a shell script that invokes the configured C compiler with the options appropriate for compiling the C programs generated by Mercury.
 (In the early days of the Mercury project, the configured C compiler was almost always GCC, which is why the name of the script is what it is, but the script itself will work with clang or MSVC as well.)